on the Radioactive Risk

 Radon is a naturally occurring radioactive gas.
 It emanates from the decay of uranium in the earth's crust.
 When radon is emitted into the outdoor air, it is diluted and does not pose a hazard to human health.
 However, in confined spaces such as homes, it can accumulate in concentrations dangerous to human health, greatly increasing the risk of developing serious diseases, such as lung cancer (Health Canada, 2020).
 The higher the level of radon, the more it poses a risk to your health and your family’s.
 Radon is colorless, odorless, and tasteless.
 It is impossible to detect it by the senses.
 The only way to determine the radon level in your home is to test it.
-Health Canada recommends that corrective measures be taken when the average annual radon concentration exceeds 200 Bq/m³ in occupied spaces of a home.Order a Test
+Health Canada recommends that corrective measures be taken when the average annual radon concentration exceeds 200 Bq/m³ in occupied spaces of a home.Request a Quote

 Radon in Figures

 A silent, dangerous, and fatal threat present everywhere in Quebec

 1st cause of lung cancer among non-smokersHealth Canada

 16 % of lung cancer deaths are caused by radon gasAssociation pulmonaire du Québec

 Breathing 370 Bq/m³ is the equivalent of smoking a pack of cigarettes per dayPNCR-C

 Radon measure above which radon becomes a danger in your homeHealth Canada

 In Quebec, near 20% of homes have a high radon concentration requiring an interventionAssociation pulmonaires du Québec, TVA nouvelles

 Still not convinced of the dangers of radon, listen to the episode “Le radon : une menace trop ignorée” from the show La Facture.